justeattakeaway/pie/.changeset/mean-cooks-nail.md

 "@justeattakeaway/pie-wrapper-react": minor
 ---

-[Added] Order by length to custom-elements.json to prevent re-ordering
+[Added] Order by length to custom-elements.json to prevent reordering